NyanCat42/BMS-VibeBLE/README.md

   - Remaining and full capacity
   - Cycle count
   - SoC (State of Charge)
-  - Production date
+  - Production date, software verion
   - Temperatures from all NTCs
   - Number of cells and NTCs
-  - Balance and protection status
+  - Balance, MOSFET and protection status
 - Lightweight, no dynamic allocation of BLE services
 - Designed for ESP32 using NimBLE (low RAM usage)